Inside Scoop: These Spicy, sweet vegan ginger molasses cookies are the perfect holiday treat.

 If you like stuffing, go for it!
 If you want a piece of pie (that contains white flour or white sugar), have it!
 But try to also have a ton of veggies, some healthy protein, and instead of making your entire plate carbs or starch, go half of it with the good stuff.

 No one single food is going to make you gain weight!
 And when you look at food as something to avoid, that food becomes negative, and you remain stuck in that diet mindset.

-While these are just some of our tips for healthy holiday eating (and you can find some more tips by downloading our Healthy Holiday Cookbook & Guide here), cooking over the holidays can definitely be healthy without compromising on taste.
+While these are just some of our tips for healthy eating, you can find some more simple and delicious recipes that don’t compromised on taste by downloading our 5 Ingredient Cookbook below:

 Take these Vegan Ginger Molasses Cookies, for example.